matt-neave/DocLang/README.md

 # DocLang
 An esoteric programming language intended to run on an arm11 processor.
 This is part of Imperial College London's Year One Programming Course.
 The project is implemented entirely in C.

-## Usage
-* script.sh: compiles and runs a specified DocLang source code file.
-(Requires access to the arm11 emulator not found in this repo).
-* start.sh: runs the testserver for various DocLang source files.

 ## Documentation

 Although this language is limited in it's functionality as it runs on the arm11 emulator we made, here are some of it's defining features: